 Share your post on every social channel: Facebook, Instagram, Twitter, LinkedIn, Pinterest, and even TikTok.
 Because it’s absolutely free and you can bring decent traffic to your blog.

 That’s not it.
-Tell your family, friends, neighbors, or coworkers that you’ve started blogging.
+Tell your family, friends, neighbors, or coworkers that you’ve started blogging and show them some first blog post examples.
 Ask them to visit your blog, comment, and share on their social media.
 Imagine the reach.

 Now is the time you can finally join relevant blogging communities on Facebook, Reddit, or Instagram.
 Share your post there, call out your passion, make new buddies, and get some traffic coming your way.

 This will not only help you get traffic, but you can also get free help from your fellow bloggers if you’re ever stuck.
 This will also help you from a technical SEO perspective.

 3. Brainstorm New Ideas for Posts

 You’ll be needing thousands of more posts.
 So, why not think of some new and unique blog post ideas early on?
 And probably even start working on them?

 In the blogging world, your foes are your friends.
 Make a list of your top competitors in your niche.
 Analyze their content, style, and strategies.